 Are you interested in learning how to become a public defender?
 If so, you’ve come to the right place!

-Pursuing a career in public defence is a noble path.
+Pursuing a career in public defense is a noble path.
 Public defenders play a key role in society by advocating for individuals impacted by the criminal justice system.
 They’re also called court-appointed attorneys, court-appointed lawyers, and assigned counsel.

 Read on to learn the ins and outs of how to become a public defender.
 This guide will cover everything you need to know, from how long it takes to become a public defender to how much they make.